sonocotta/esparagus-media-center/README.md

 - Mixer mode: MONO, STEREO, INVERTED, LEFT, RIGHT (more details [here](https://github.com/sonocotta/esp32-tas5805m-dac/#mixer-controls))
 - My favorite: 15 band equalizer with [-15 dB .. +15 dB] range, which is an absolute treat to configure your speakers to your audio taste
 - <img width="252" height="619" alt="image" src="https://github.com/user-attachments/assets/9400f057-3e42-441e-aa96-14f551bb9c3e" />
 - For the first time: read and reset fault states, no need to reboot the device.
-Not only reports them back to HA, but also allows automatic correction (reduce volume on overheat, etc)
+Not only reports them back to HA, but also example of automatic correction is provided (slowly reduce volume on overheat)
 - <img width="252" height="515" alt="image" src="https://github.com/user-attachments/assets/6863d353-dac2-40b3-8782-4747f04e729d" />

 We have some plans for further development of the ESPHome driver, implementing subwoofer and satellite profiles (for 2.1 and bi-amp configs), enabling soft-clipping, and perhaps even unleashing the power of all BQ-parameters (to enable speaker-specific compensation of the DAC).
 Stay tuned!